 Could you describe your initial configuration?

 Maas: We started in 1999 on shared space on another company's server.
 We were just using that to start our technology.
-We quickly outgrew that and moved to a company that hosted our applications
+We quickly outgrew that and moved to a company that hosted our applications on dedicated servers.
+We probably had about five dedicated servers.
+That setup was very inefficient.

 We began leasing our own equipment: 20 servers with a Web application tier of four servers, two database servers, two e-mail servers, etc. We had a cluster of automated back-end processing servers that didn't serve up Web pages but were communicating with partners on behalf of their clients.
 We ran on that for a couple of years.